domluna/tinyrag/README.md

 If our dataset is smaller than this, then we can just do the dumb thing in a very small amount of code and be completely fine.

-We might not need a fancy vector DB or the newest HSNW library (HSNW is approximate search anyway, we're doing exact).
+We might not need a fancy vector DB or the newest HSNW library (HNSW is approximate search anyway, we're doing exact).

 I'm doing this in Julia because:

-1. I like it.
+1. I like it. :-)
 2. It should be able to get comparable performance for this relative to C, C++ or Rust.
 So we're not missing out on potential gains.

 ```julia